 Plaque and honorarium of US$500 per author (up to a maximum total of US$2,000).
 If there are more than four authors, the maximum of US$2,000 would be split between each author.

-Award to recognize the best paper published in the OSA/IEEE Journal on Optical Communications & Networking.
+Award to recognize the best paper published in the IEEE/OSA Journal of Optical Communications and Networking.

-This award will be given to papers published in the OSA/IEEE Journal on Optical Communications & Networking (JOCN) that open new lines of research, envision bold approaches to optical communication and networking, formulate new problems to solve, and essentially enlarge the field of optical communications and networking.
+This award will be given to papers published in the IEEE/OSA Journal of Optical Communications and Networking (JOCN) that open new lines of research, envision bold approaches to optical communication and networking, formulate new problems to solve, and essentially enlarge the field of optical communications and networking.
 Papers published in the prior three calendar years of JOCN are eligible for the award.
 The author(s) need not be an IEEE member.

 Basis for Judging